AlgorithmicGames/AlgorithmicGames.github.io/README.md

 ### Backend
 A server-side version with official match results is planned, but until then client-side execution is the only way to run the arenas.
 ### Arenas
 The source code for the arenas are available in order to make it easier to examen the "rules" and come up with optimal strategies.
 Basically you are allowed to do what ever as long as it isn't commercial matches.
-If you have any doubs, you can [request permission here](https://github.com/AI-Tournaments/AI-Tournaments/issues/new?title=%5Bpermission-request%5D%20_Short_description_&body=Am%20I%20allowed%20to...%20?).
+If you have any doubts, you can [request permission here](https://github.com/AI-Tournaments/AI-Tournaments/issues/new?title=%5Bpermission-request%5D%20_Short_description_&body=Am%20I%20allowed%20to...%20?).
 ### Allowed examples
 Download code from AI-Tournaments to ...
 * Develop, troubleshooting or train an AI.